Call Us

 Enquire

-There are four recognised types of borderline personality disorder, one of which is quiet borderline personality disorder.
-It is also referred to as discouraged or high functioning borderline personality disorder.
-Borderline personality disorder is just 1 of the 10 recognised types of personality disorders.
+There are four recognised types of borderline personality disorder (BPD), one of which is known as quiet BPD.
+It's also referred to as 'discouraged BPD' or 'high functioning BPD'.
+BPD is one of the 10 recognised types of personality disorders.

-With other forms of borderline personality disorder, a person will typically experience very intense negative emotions, such as anger, shame, sadness and guilt, which they outwardly display.
-For someone with quiet borderline personality disorder, while they still experience these intense emotions, they tend to do so internally.
+With other forms of BPD, a person will typically experience very intense negative emotions, such as anger, shame, sadness and guilt, which they outwardly display.
+For someone with quiet BPD, while they still experience these intense emotions, they tend to do so internally.
 This can cause them to lash out at themselves.

-When someone has quiet borderline personality disorder, it can be something that other people do not necessarily notice.
-As the person internalises their emotional pain, it can also make it more difficult for them to access the diagnosis and treatment that they need.
+When someone has quiet BPD, it can be something that other people don't necessarily notice.
+As the person internalises their emotional pain, it can also make it more difficult for them to access the diagnosis and treatment they need.

-Some of the common signs and symptoms of quiet borderline personality disorder include:
+Some of the common signs and symptoms of quiet BPD include:

 Suffering internally with extreme emotional pain